April flowers: the best flowers for April

 April sees spring swing into bloom.
-Here’s plantsman Keith Wiley‘s choices of the best flowers to plant this month.
+Here's plantsman Keith Wiley's choices of the best April flowers to feature in the garden this month.

 Clematis ‘Lunar lass’